ItsK4P/Free-Website-Template/README.md

 # Free-Website-Template
-Free Website Template By Kap.#5619 Easy to use
+Free Website Template By Kap.#5619
+Easy to use
+Easy to edit

 I have used:
 HTML5 for markup